Feature Articles: Food, Fitness and Travel

 if the driver likes to get an early start while passengers sleep.

-Take along traditional breakfast fare like cereal and juice,
+Take along traditional breakfast fare like cereal and juice or more portable

 - Fresh fruits and veggies make great snacks as well as companions